freeCodeCamp/freeCodeCamp/docs/curriculum-file-structure.md

 1. Change the name of the block folder in the `_meta` directory.
 1. Update the `name` and `dashedName` property for that block's `meta.json` file.
 1. Update the block folder in `client/src/pages/learn/{superBlock}`.
-1. In the `index.md` file of the above folder, update the `block` value in the frontmatter.
+1. In the above folder's `index.md` file, update the `block` value in the front matter.
 1. In the `client/i18n/locales/{language}/intro.json` files, update the block name to the new name for all the languages.
 In the English `intro.json` file, update the `title` as well.
 1. Update the main `README.md` file to the new name.